Mike-Mayard/Zero-to-Hero/README.md

 # Zero-to-Hero
 This repository will showcase my Python coding progress.
-I will be reading and completing the assignments within the Python Crash Course: 2nd Edition's 20 Chapters as well as original works as I grow in skill and when inspiration takes hold.
+I will be reading and completing the assignments within the first 11 chapters of the Python Crash Course: 2nd Edition.
+The project-based second half, Chapters 12-20, I will be commiting into their own grouping repositories.
+Chapters 12-14 is a Space Invaders game replica.
+Chapters 15-17 covers Data Visualization.
+Finally, Chapters 18-20 are about Web Applications.